Anomalous Nernst effect and field-induced Lifshitz transition in Weyl semimetals TaP and TaAs

 where $m_e$ denotes the electron mass and $e$ the elementary charge.
-The number 0.745 in Eq.~(\ref{B_s}) corresponds to the ratio of the saturated value of the chemical potential compared to its original value, \steffen{$\mu_s / \tilde{\mu} = 0.745$, where both $\mu_s$ and $\tilde{\mu}$ are related to the energy of the Weyl point.} For Weyl semimetals such as TaP and TaAs, $\mu_s / \tilde{\mu}$ assumes a material specific different value.
+The number 0.745 in Eq.~(\ref{B_s}) corresponds to the ratio of the saturated value of the chemical potential compared to its original value, \steffen{$\mu_s / \tilde{\mu} = 0.745$, where both $\mu_s$ and $\tilde{\mu}$ are related to the energy of the Weyl point.} For Weyl semimetals such as TaP and TaAs, $\mu_s / \tilde{\mu}$ assumes a material specific different value of similar magnitude.
 From band structure calculations \cite{Lee2015} one finds for these materials preformed Weyl points along $k_x$ (with a relative distance $\Delta k_x$ of the order of 10$^{-2}$\AA$^{-1}$ in the $k$-space).
-The \steffen{anomalous $S_{xy}$ measured here} has been observed with the magnetic field applied in the $z$-direction, inducing a further separation of the Weyl nodes along $k_z$, where for both TaAs and TaP $\Delta k_z = 2gB/v_F$ ($g$ is the Lande factor) is of the order of $4 \cdot 10^{-3}$\AA$^{-1}$ at $B=10$~T. \steffen{Band structure calculations show that in both materials there are two relevant pairs of Weyl points, usually denoted as $W_1$ and $W_2$, which are close to the Fermi level and thus contribute to the anomalous transport.
+The \steffen{anomalous $S_{xy}$ measured here} has been observed with the magnetic field applied in the $z$-direction, inducing a further separation of the Weyl nodes along $k_z$, where for both TaAs and TaP $\Delta k_z = 2gB/v_F$ ($g$ is the Lande factor) is of the order of $4 \cdot 10^{-3}$\AA$^{-1}$ at $B=10$~T. \steffen{Band structure calculations show that in both materials there are two relevant pairs of Weyl points, usually denoted as $W_1$ and $W_2$, which are close to the Fermi level \cite{Lee2015}.
 To obtain our saturation effect at least one pair needs to be enclosed by a non-separated Fermi surface.
-Upon closer inspecting the band structure results \cite{Lee2015} one finds that in TaP $W_2$ has a separated Fermi surface.
-However, for $W_1$ the saddle point between the pair of Weyl points is roughly 0.015 eV below the Fermi level (Weyl point energy: -0.05 eV) indicating a non-separated Fermi surface in zero-field.
+In TaP, while $W_2$ has a separated zero-field Fermi surface, for $W_1$ the saddle point between the pair of Weyl points is roughly 0.015 eV below the Fermi level ($\tilde{\mu} \approx -0.05$ eV) indicating a non-separated Fermi surface for $B=0$.
 This property allows to obtain the discussed saturation effect through a shift of the chemical potential at moderate field values.
 In the specific situation of TaP the above numbers suggest a somewhat enhanced $\mu_s/\mu=0.751$ and thus, following Eq.~\ref{B_s}, $B_s=3.3$ T}, where $\Delta V \approx 10^{-9}$ \AA$^{-3}$ and $v_F \approx 10^{5}$~m/s have been used as approximate values \cite{Lee2015}.
 For TaAs, on the other hand, for both Weyl points the Fermi surface is already separated according to band structure calculations.
 Nevertheless, the described saturation effect is observed also in this material.
 We attribute \steffen{this materials specific discrepancy between the experiment and the quantitative predictions} to shortcomings of the precision of band structure calculations. \steffen{Note that the saddle point energy of $W_1$ in TaAs is calculated to a value of approximately 0.01 eV which is slightly above the Fermi level.
-However, a precise description of one-particle states at such small energy leading to the typical small Fermi volumes in Weyl semimetals requires an exceptional high $k$ point sampling in the band structure calculation.
+However, a precise description of one-particle states at such small energy leading to the typical small Fermi volumes in TWSs requires an exceptional high $k$ point sampling in the band structure calculation.
 Therefore, we believe that an improvement in such a direction could lead to a correction of the saddle point energy leading to a situation similar to TaP.}